AlisonPanisson/ABRinAOPL/tutorial.md

 ## Importing the Argumentation-Based Reasoning Mechanism

-- Download the argumentation-reasoning mechanism from [here](../ABRinAOPL/src/reasoning/arb.asl)
+- Download the argumentation-based reasoning mechanism from [here](../ABRinAOPL/src/reasoning/arb.asl)
 - Upload that file to your JaCaMo Project
 - Include the argumentation-based reasoning mechanism as part of your agents' code using the following command: